 |>55 to 60||$200,000 to $220,000|

-Looking at the chart, we can see that total CPF savings tend to increase as one gets older, right up to when a CPF member turns 50.
-Then, CPF savings look like they decrease.
+Looking at the chart, we can see that total CPF savings tend to increase as one gets older, right up to when a CPF member turns 55.
+Then, CPF savings starts to decline.
 One reason for this may be that older Singaporeans and PRs did not benefit from contributing as much into their CPF accounts in the earlier days.

 Another big reason may be that once a person turns 55, he or she may draw down their CPF balances.
 At 65, CPF savings are also contributed into CPF LIFE or start getting drawn down.
 This may contribute to a steeper drop in median CPF savings at older age groups.